 Samantha – Her (2013)

-Instead of a sci-fi computer it’s an operating system.
+Instead of a sci-fi computer, it’s an operating system.
 But Her starring Joaquin Phoenix and Scarlett Johansson deserves mention.
 The actress once voted by Esquire Magazine as its “Sexiest Woman Alive” never appears in the movie.
-Instead she is the voice of Samantha, the world’s first artificially intelligent operating system.
-Her develops a relationship with her co-star and falls in love.
+Instead, she is the voice of Samantha, the world’s first artificially intelligent operating system.
+She develops a relationship with her co-star and falls in love.

 Skynet – The Terminator (1984)

-The famous movie computer system created for the U.S. military by defense contractor Cyberdyne System.
-A very famous computer name, Skynet was designed to act as a “Global Digital Defense Network”.
-Like the HAL 9000, Skynet becomes self aware and perceived humans as a threat to its existence.
+The famous movie computer system Skynet was created for the U.S. military by defense contractor Cyberdyne System.
+Skynet, A well-known computer, was designed to act as a “Global Digital Defense Network.”
+Like HAL 9000, Skynet becomes self-aware and perceives humans as a threat to its existence.
 Skynet responds by invoking nuclear war against Russia.
 This sets the stage for Judgement Day and enlists terminators to exterminate the human race.

 The Machines – The Matrix (1999)

 Written and directed by the Wachowski Brothers and starring Keanu Reeves as Neo, humans are controlled in The Matrix.
-It’s a virtual reality simulator, by The Machines that have taken over the world.
-Members of the hovercraft Nebuchadnezzar believe Neo is “The One”.
+It’s a virtual reality simulator by The Machines that has taken over the world.
+Members of the hovercraft Nebuchadnezzar believe Neo is “The One.”
 He’s prophesied to lead the humans to end the war against the intelligent machines.
-Although the fate of Neo was up for considerable debate, he defeats The Machines in Matrix Revolutions.
+Neo’s fate is debatable, but he defeats The Machines in the Matrix Revolutions.

 The Matrix Resurrections

-Neo does return in the new Matrix movie – The Matrix Resurrections.
-Also known as the Matrix 4, the science fiction film is scheduled for release in theaters and HBO Max December 18.
-Keanue Reeves returns, as does one of the most famous computers in movie history.
+Neo does return in the new Matrix movie, The Matrix Resurrections.
+Also known as Matrix 4, the science fiction film is scheduled for release in theaters and HBO Max on December 18.
+Keanu Reeves returns, as does one of the most famous computers in movie history.

 The Net (1995)

 A year after starring as an unwilling bus driver in the 1994 hit Speed, Sandra Bullock portrayed a cyber security specialist in The Net.
-She’s given a floppy disk containing a powerful program known as “Gatekeeper”.
-This software named Gatekeeper is capable of accessing national defense systems.
-No it’s not a computer, but in an era when the World Wide Web was still in its infancy, Bullock’s character becomes a victim of identify theft.
-She eventually exposes the criminals by using their own computer while at MacWorld San Francisco.
+She’s given a floppy disk containing a powerful program known as “Gatekeeper.”
+This software, named Gatekeeper, is capable of accessing national defense systems.
+No, it’s not a computer, but when the World Wide Web was still in its infancy, Bullock’s character became a victim of identity theft.
+She eventually exposes the criminals by using their computers while at MacWorld San Francisco.

 WOPR – War Games (1983)